aaron-fl/print_ext/README.rst

 continued on
 multiple lines.

-In order to support this behavor a comprimse had to be made.
+In order to support this behavior a compromise had to be made.
-Any text with a newline \n in it will be treated as a multi-line string with leading and trailing space removed and lines un-indented.
+Any text with a newline `\\n` in it will be treated as a multi-line string with leading and trailing space removed and lines un-indented.

 >>> print(' Uh oh\n   this was\n   unexpected!     ')